Dry Cleaner

 I am in a process of purchasing a dry cleaners, but the owner doesn't want me to present at the store to check daily sales.
 He doesn't want his employees to know that the business is on sale.
 Do you think this is common? or he is hiding something?

-Asked by Sue about 11 years ago
+Asked by Sue over 11 years ago

 I can understand that the seller could be concerned that when his employees find out he is selling, they may want to move on and actually this is a very common concern when selling a dry cleaner.
 However, you need to do your due diligence and thoroughly investigate the sales of the business before closing.
 If the owner cannot come to some agreeable way of allowing you to verify the daily sales, I would become a little concerned about the actual sales.
 A few ways that may help is to check the invoice numbers at the beginning of the each day to get an idea how many invoices there were.
 You could check the daily bank deposit.
 Setting in the parking lot and actually counting customers the first few hours of the day and the last few hours of the day can give you an inkling as to how busy they are.